makyul/sensors-software/Robonomics.md

 ```bash
 sudo usermod -a -G dialout username
 ```
-Where "username" is your ubuntu username.
+Where "username" is your username.

 Then you need to restart computer.